uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

 you where making these changes will have the biggest benefit.

 - replace LINQ with simple loops and arrays
-- where possible, replace dictionaries and sets with arrays
+- where possible, replace collections with arrays
 - use ImmutableArray instead of ImmutableList
 - pre-size arrays and collections
 - pre-compute values that are known before runtime

 ## Practical Lessons learned
+In addition learning some technicalities of profiling and optimising C# code, I learned a few valuable practical lessons while working on this project:

 - Profile and benchmark in using the same build & run config
     - there can be large differences in performance between Release and Debug modes - benchmark and profile in Release mode!